-The seven-year curriculum of the Neurosurgery Residency at Dartmouth-Hithcock is designed to provide training in the full breadth of neurosurgery and provide ample opportunities for career development.
+The 7-year curriculum of the Neurosurgery Residency at Dartmouth Hitchcock Medical Center is designed to provide training in the full breadth of neurosurgery and provide ample opportunities for career development.

-The program begins with an integrated PGY-1 year, including one-month rotations in plastic surgery and otolaryngology, three months of clinical neurology (one month each of general, epileptology and stroke), and three months of critical care surgery, with the remaining time spent on the neurosurgery service.
+The program begins with an integrated PGY-1 year, including 1-month rotations in plastic surgery and otolaryngology, 3 months of clinical neurology (1 month each of general, epileptology, and stroke), and 2 months of critical care surgery, 1 month of neurocritical care, with the remaining time spent on the neurosurgery service.

 PGY-2 through PGY-5 consists of core neurosurgical rotations in both adult and pediatric neurosurgery, interspersed with related neuroscience education.
-As a longstanding feature of the Dartmouth program, residents are paired with attending surgeons for three-month rotations in an apprenticeship style teaching model.
+As a longstanding feature of our program, residents are paired with attending surgeons for 3-month rotations in an apprenticeship-style teaching model.
 Each resident works closely with their assigned attending across the clinical service, in the operating room, and during clinic.
 The individual attention and patient continuity afforded by this training model maximizes the professional development of each resident.
 Instruction follows graduated progression through increasing levels of intellectual growth, technical proficiency, and clinical responsibility.
 Over this period, residents gradually assume greater responsibility for independent management and technical skill.

-PGY-6 consists of a twelve-month independent year designed by the resident to serve their career objectives.
-Recent graduates have utilized this valuable time for laboratory or clinical research, further training in a subspecialty focus of interest, international rotations, or coursework at the Dartmouth Institute for Health Policy.
+PGY-6 consists of a 12-month independent year designed by the resident to serve their career objectives.
+Recent graduates have utilized this valuable time for laboratory or clinical research, further training in a subspecialty focus of interest, enfolded fellowships, international rotations, or coursework at the Dartmouth Institute for Health Policy.
 Several past residents have received master's degrees via this latter opportunity.

-The subspecialty interests of the faculty provide in-depth experiences in tumor, pediatric, pituitary, spine, cerebrovascular/endovascular, critical care, epilepsy, and functional/stereotactic neurosurgery.
-Integrated collaborations with the Norris Cotton Cancer Center, the Comprehensive Epilepsy Center, the Center for Surgical Innovation, the Dartmouth-Hitchcock Center for Pain and Spine, the Cognitive Neuroscience Program at Dartmouth College, and the Biomedical Engineering Program of Dartmouth's Thayer School of Engineering are a few examples of the highly successful multidisciplinary programs that characterize the clinical and research activities.
+The subspecialty interests of the faculty provide in-depth experiences in tumor, pediatric, pituitary, spine, cerebrovascular/endovascular, critical care, peripheral nerve, epilepsy, and functional/stereotactic neurosurgery.
+Integrated collaborations with the Dartmouth Cancer Center, the Comprehensive Epilepsy Center, the Center for Surgical Innovation, the Center for Pain and Spine, the Cognitive Neuroscience Program at Dartmouth College, and the Biomedical Engineering Program of Dartmouth's Thayer School of Engineering are a few examples of the highly successful multidisciplinary programs that characterize the clinical and research activities.

 Research interests include tumor fluorescence, single-unit microelectrode recording in animal models of Parkinson's Disease and epilepsy, finite element brain modeling, computer-assisted surgery (including frameless stereotaxy and robotics), and outcomes research in collaboration with the Dartmouth Institute for Health Policy and Clinical Practice.